boringwong/poppers/README.md

             // Close the popper automatically.
             autoBob: boolean = false,

-            // How long (ms) before the popper closed.
+            // How long (ms) before the popper closed automatically.
             autoBobDelay: number = 3000,

             // Disable the backdrop of the popper.